DTrejo/dtrejo.github.io/first-time-dads-what-to-really-expect.md

 I think a postpartum doula, along with parents to help, is very valuable.
 What would you pay to reduce the 50% divorce rate of new parents?
 A postpartum doula is very affordable in comparison to all the pain of a divorce.

 Now you know a lot more than I did about the tough parts than I did.
 I don't expect you do everything in this article, and you definitely need to customize everything so it works for you.
-This article is not intended to cover everything you need to know, just the stuff we found most important.
+This article is not intended to cover everything you need to know, just the stuff we found most important that we felt was missing elsewhere.

 Wishing you a very healthy and happy family,
 _David Trejo_